joan-kirstien/findO-borja/README.md

 - The voice assistant uses Google's speech recognition service, so ensure you have a stable internet connection.
 - The object detection feature requires a webcam connected to your device.
 Make sure the webcam is functioning correctly.

----

-This README.md content provides clear instructions for setting up the environment, running the voice assistant, and how to interact with it.
-It also includes notes about dependencies and hardware requirements.

-Citations: